alphagov/govuk_admin_template/README.md

 ## Development

-Clone the repository and run `bundle`.
+1. Clone the repository
+2. Run `bundle install`
+3. Run `yarn install`

 The source files are in the [app](app) directory.
 Unlike other GOVUK frontend gems, there is no compile step.
 The app directory is included in the gem and hooked in as a Rails engine.